A director and an editor are both responsible for a film’s rhythm.

 A film with a good pace will have a steady flow in which the pace builds up and then leads up to its climax; while a poor pace will either be too slow, or too fast.

 The editor plays an important role in controlling how the pace of a film develops – they are responsible for deciding where each scene should begin and end, and what should remain on screen for longer or shorter periods.

-For example, if there is a long conversation between two characters, during which there is little or no movement from either character, this could stretch out for quite some time and become boring for an audience.
+For example, if there is a long conversation between two characters during which there is little or no movement, this could stretch out for quite some time and become boring for an audience.
 So it would be edited differently.

 The editor would shorten it by cutting out certain parts which do not contribute to the narrative and building suspense.

 The length of time each scene lasts can also contribute to how well-paced the overall film is – if one scene lasts longer than it needs to, it may disrupt the flow of the other scenes.

 How Does An Editor Control The Rhythm Of A Film?

 So you have a great story and you have chosen the best script to go with it.
 The next step is to find talented actors and a director to help you bring your vision to life.